Excerpt from The Deans ©2020

 Seeing a black bear is not always a pleasant experience.

+The untold story of the black bear.
 During that magical summer in 1971, there had been endless bicycle rides to the scenic overlook at T.M.
 Cheek Memorial and carefree plunges into the mountain-fed waters of the Watoga State Park swimming pool.

 Later that fall, I met THE black bear.